Dynamics

 Fragmentation of Public Sphere

-The breakdown of shared information spaces into separate, often incompatible information ecosystems that different groups inhabit
+The breakdown of shared information spaces into separate, often divergent information ecosystems that different groups inhabit

 Digital Manifestation: